Shooting Pains: Plot

 After the practice, the platoon return to the church hall, where Mrs Pike has made tea, sandwiches and some rather firm rock cakes.
 Major Regan enters the hall, and says that following the shooting practice, he had decided that the platoon were unfit to escort the Prime Minister.
 However, the Area Commander has given them a second chance in that there should be a shooting contest to determine which platoon should form the escort.
 After Regan leaves, Mainwaring is at a low ebb, fearing the worst for his platoon's chances.
 To cheer everyone up, Walker invites everyone to come to the hippodrome that evening to see the variety performance by "The Cheerful Chump", Charlie Cheeseman, a variety entertainer, in order to raise their spirits.
 Reluctantly, Wilson and Mainwaring agree to attend, spurred on by Mrs Pike.

 At the performance, Cheeseman is telling some inappropriate jokes of the time and performing some songs.
 Wilson and Mainwaring are not enjoying it at all.
 After Cheeseman, the next act – Laura La Paz – performs some amazing feats of trick shooting.
 Subsequently, Walker disappears making his apologies.
 At the church hall the next morning Mainwaring and Wilson have been summoned by Walker who has recruited a new platoon member.
 Frazer is also there and tries to discuss something with the Captain, but is interrupted when Walker and Jones appear with a new platoon member – one Laura La Paz.
 Walker has "recruited" her to take part in the shooting range competition.
 Jones and Walker dress her in an ill-fitting uniform, bottle glasses and fake moustache as a disguise.
 Mainwaring and Wilson are unconvinced, but when Regan enters unexpectedly, Mainwaring is forced to introduce the new recruit whom Wilson hastily names "Private Paderewski".

 Having gone first, the Eastgate platoon have set a high mark.
 Pike is first and has made a reasonable start, and it is now down to Private Paderewski.
 Unfortunately, though she hits the bull on her first shot from an unorthodox standing position, the next two she attempts to take in full trick shot mode but is made by Mainwaring to assume the proper prone firing position.
 As a result, the next shots are only "outers", putting the platoon behind.
 Taken aside, she explains she only ever practises doing her normal routine.
 Meanwhile, Frazer, who is last to shoot, hits five consecutive bulls, much to everyone's surprise.
 It turns out Frazer was not able to take part in practice as there was no more ammunition when it was his turn and that he is a crack shot from his days in World War I when he used to shoot at mines from a minesweeper.

-A few days later, the platoon are proudly and faultlessly seen being the honour guard for Winston Churchill.
+A few days later, the platoon are seen being the honor guard for Winston Churchill.